pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- And then one more cache you will surely use is the typcache.
+- And then the last cache you will surely use is the typcache.
 - Types and operators are so important they have their own cache and helper functions.
   Not only do we need them to do almost anything, their info tends to be spread across a lot of tables, not just `pg_type`,